 Ford’s existing Pro Power Onboard will also be featured in the F-150 Lightning.
 This allows Ford lightning owners to plug power tools and other electric devices into household-style electrical plugs in the bed, cab, and front trunk.

-F-150 Lightning drivers will use the standard J1772 plug for home charging.
+F-150 Lightning drivers use the standard J1772 plug for home charging.
 When drivers buy the F-150 Lightning, it will include a 30A Mobile Power Cord, which allows them to charge from a traditional 120V or a 240V outlet.

 Charge rate